Home Articles Modern vs Contemporary House: What’s the Difference?

 Credit: Le Corbusier’s Architecture and His Politics Are Revisited – The New York Times (nytimes.com)

-It might be challenging to distinguish between contemporary residences and modern architecture because they have a lot of similar characteristics.
+It might be challenging to distinguish between a contemporary modern house and a modern architecture residence because they share a lot of similar characteristics.
+The modern vs. contemporary house debate is one of the most common in residential design.
 Sometimes a home’s contemporary label indicates that several styles have had an effect on it.
 Modern houses stand out because they combine several architectural styles.
 They have the open floor plans, huge windows, and minimal ornament of modern residences, but they also have a free-form composition that is not typical of modernist design.
 Modern technology allows architects to create non-linear forms.
 Because of this, contemporary designs frequently feature dramatic curves and improbable proportions.

 Richard with VIP Realty says, The purpose of modernist architecture was to make it possible for residents to feel more at one with nature.